 DAX (derived from the German Deutscher Aktienindex) is Germany's key stock index and one of the most influential indices in Europe.
 It represents almost 80% of the market capitalisation of all companies registered on the Frankfurt Stock Exchange.

-The index is calculated based on the average market-cap-weighted value of the share prices of Germany's biggest 30 public companies (40 as of 20 September 2021) listed on the Frankfurt Stock Exchange.
+The index is calculated based on the average market-cap-weighted value of the share prices of Germany's biggest 40 public companies listed on the Frankfurt Stock Exchange.
 The index also takes into account income received in the form of the shares' dividends, assuming that these dividends are reinvested.
 As such, the index reflects the total income on capital and thus indirectly measures the overall growth of the German economy.